Manage issues

 5. From the sidebar, edit the available fields.

-6. Select Update all.
+6. Select Update selected.

 When bulk editing issues in a group, you can edit the following attributes: